-Please log in to Chemistry 109, Fall 2010, Lecture 1 in Moodle as soon as possible.
-Using the link provided in the center panel, or on the Quizzes page (link to quizzes is in Assignments panel on the left), work on the Practice Quiz, which is designed to check out your computer to make sure it will do everything you will need during the semester.
+Please log in to Moodle as soon as possible.
+Using the link provided in the center panel, or on the Quizzes page (link to quizzes is in Activities panel on the left), work on the Practice Quiz, which is designed to check out your computer to make sure it will do everything you will need during the semester.
 Do the Practice Quiz on the computer you are most likely to use for online homework assignments and tutorials this semester.
-The Practice Quiz has two parts: Practice Quiz and Practice Challenge Problem; it is due at midnight,

-Wednesday, September 7, but don't wait until the last minute to do it.
+The Practice Quiz is due at midnight, Sunday, September 7, but don't wait until the last minute to do it.
 If you have trouble getting your own computer to do the Practice Quiz, then use a computer in the chemistry building to complete the assignment.
 If you change computers during the semester, do the Practice Quiz on the new computer to be sure everything works.

-Also begin to work on Review Homework 1, which is due at midnight Wednesday, Sept.
-7 and on Homework 1, which is due at midnight on Friday, Sept.
-9.
+Also begin to work on Review Homework 1, which is due at midnight Sunday, Sept.
+7 and on Homework 1, which is due at midnight on Sunday, Sept.
+14. All homeworks are accessed through OWL (see later).